RYZENNAVI/Quantum-Benchmark/README.md

 This software project focuses on addressing that challenge by developing a dedicated benchmarking application for quantum encodings in VQAs.
 The goal is to provide a web application, which allows users to upload, evaluate, and compare different encodings across a variety of datasets and algorithmic setups, laying the groundwork for more efficient and interpretable QML systems.

 ## Installation
+### Requirments
+Docker required

 ### Start backend services
 The project provides a Docker setup for running the FastAPI server, MongoDB and RabbitMQ.
-From the repository root simply execute:
+Switch to folder /backend and simply execute:

 ```bash
 docker-compose up